 DepositPhotos

-You’ll often see people refer to “Original Medicare,” which refers to two specific parts of Medicare: Part A and Part B. These are not competing options, but instead complimentary plans that cover different health care needs.
+You’ll often see people refer to “Original Medicare,” which refers to two specific parts of Medicare: Part A and Part B. These are not competing options, but instead complementary plans that cover different health care needs.

 Medicare Part A covers the most urgent and critical aspects of health care, including services at inpatient hospitals, skilled nursing facilities, inpatient rehabilitation centers / clinics, hospice centers, and select health care needs delivered in-home.